luminaxster/CS211-Spring2024-P2/README.md

 Now, you'll need to employ the `Robot` class for your `sublime` package implementation.
 While reading the documentation, note that four easter eggs have been incorporated within P1, illustrating how E1's Robot has become extremely powerful, albeit abstractly.

 # DO NOT PROCEED WITHOUT READING THE DOCUMENTATION
-# MAKE SURE YOUR JAVA VERSION IS AT LEAST 11
+# MAKE SURE YOUR JAVA VERSION IS equals or greater than 14
 # Do not use deprecated types or members